Shikharsri1998/qiskit-qubit-reuse-threshold/README.md

 # Qubit Reuse By Reset Plugin
+# You must select upper limit on number of allowed resets on every qubit and call that number "threshold" write that to "threshold.txt".
+Put threshold.txt file in #the current folder where you are running your python file.

 This repository contains an experimental transpiler pass called `qubit_reuse` which is executed at the end of the `init` stage of transpilation.
 This pass is based on: Matthew DeCross et al. "Qubit-reuse compilation with mid-circuit measurement and reset" [arXiv:2210.0.08039v1](https://arxiv.org/abs/2210.08039v1)